ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 #### Stochastic Block Model

 A stochastic block model (SBM) is a structure of graphs that describe random graphs.
-Here, it is structured in such a way that the diagonal blocks of the random graph are the communities, so to speak, of these graphs and the off diagonals represent the edges connecting these communities together.
-(CITE)
+Here, it is structured in such a way that the diagonal blocks of the random graph are the communities, so to speak, of these graphs and the off diagonals represent the edges connecting these communities together [@sbm].

 More generally, we look at the case where all of the communities are equally sized; that is to say, the size of each community $n_k$ is defined by